slytomcat/http-mock/README.md

 optional parameters:
 - `host` - host to start handler, by default it is "".
 - `id` - any unique ID that may be provided in handler creation or while updating config.
 If it is not provided it is automatically created as random 16 HEX symbols.
-Once handler id is set all the communication with handler is performed by this id.
+Once handler id is set all the communication with handler is performed by this `id`.
 - `status` - current handler status `active` - for handler that started and `inactive` when handler is not started.
 It is possible to start and stop handler by changing this config parameter via [set handler config](#set-handler-config).
 When a new handler created with `"status": "active"` then it will be automatically started.
 - `forward-url` - where to forward requests to handler.
 If it not provided the handler can only respond on known requests.
 - `passthrough-re` - regexp that used to pass through requests (without recording).
 This regexp have to match to the request url joined with the request body.
 By default it is regexp `^$` that match only empty value.
 The passthrough mode requires `forward-url` to be set.